-The Law Office of William A. Onofry, PLLC is a transactional law firm.
+The Law Office of Walsh & Onofry is a transactional law firm.
 Based in Port Jervis, New York, we represent clients far and wide.
 Still, we take pride in our relationship-building, word-of-mouth marketing, and client retention.

 What do we handle?
 Transactions.